- Use the Debug Panel

 Once you have accessed the debug mode of your search page, you should already see more information about the score of your search result.
 You should also see a link to the Relevance Inspector at the top of the page.

-To access the relevance inspector, click the Relevance Inspector button at the top of the page.
+To access the relevance inspector, click Relevance Inspector at the top of the page.

 Understanding the Relevance Inspector